Browsing Category

 Make them do the crumble (the fun part).
 Kids can also peel the pears.

 Note: I know pears are an autumn fruit.
 Readers of my food memoir know I like to bake in season.
 There is no such thing right now.
-I am using all my frozen berries now, using pears and apples even if they taste lackluster.
+I am using all my frozen berries, pears, and apples, even if they taste lacklustre.

 There are no rules anymore.